Joe Philbin

-Joseph Anthony Philbin (born July 2, 1961) is an American football coach who, until recently, served as the offensive line coach for the Dallas Cowboys of the National Football League.
+Joseph Anthony Philbin (born July 2, 1961) is an American offensive line coach for the Las Vegas Raiders.
+He served as the offensive line coach for the Dallas Cowboys of the National Football League (NFL).
 He was the head coach of the Miami Dolphins, a position he held from 2012 to 2015.
 Philbin was also the offensive coordinator of the Green Bay Packers from 2007 to 2011, helping them win Super Bowl XLV over the Pittsburgh Steelers.
-Most recently, Philbin served as interim head coach of the Packers for the final four games of the 2018 season after serving as the offensive coordinator for the first part of the season.
+Philbin served as interim head coach of the Packers for the final four games of the 2018 season after serving as the offensive coordinator for the first part of the season.

 Early life

 Philbin was born in Springfield, Massachusetts to Paul and Mary Philbin.
 He attended Longmeadow High School and did a postgraduate year at Worcester Academy.
 He graduated from Washington & Jefferson College in 1984, where he obtained a B.A. in sociology and played one year on the football team.
 He was a member of the Lambda Chi Alpha fraternity.
 He pursued a Master of Education in administration and supervision from Tulane University in 1986.